 - Squeeze all the lemon juice into the dish with the zest, discarding seeds.
 (If you don’t get at least 2 T lemon juice I’d use two lemons.)

 - Whisk 1/4 cup extra virgin olive oil into the lemon zest/juice mixture, then pour the dressing over the zucchini slices.

-- Let zucchini marinate for 15-30 minutes while you prep other ingredients or make the rest of dinner.
+- Let zucchini marinate for 30 minutes or at least while you prep other ingredients or make the rest of dinner.

 - Wash herbs and spin dry or dry with paper towel, then chop herbs.

 - When you’re ready to serve the salad, sprinkle with chopped herbs and goat cheese and serve immediately.
 (Don’t take the goat cheese out of the fridge until right before you’re ready to serve it or it won’t crumble.)

 You will use all the lemon zest and juice, and I would choose a large lemon for this recipe.
 I used chives and dill for this salad, but other herbs such as basil, mint, or parsley can be used.
 I would use a full 1/4 cup of chopped herbs, no matter which ones you choose.
 If you're not a fan of goat cheese you could also use Feta, Ricotta, or Parmesan cheese for a slightly different version of the salad.